pythonindia/inpycon2023/_pages-content/travel.md

 #### Assistance for Attendees

 - PyCon India 2023 has partnered with a vendor who is associated with Treebo and Oyo Chain of Hotels, to provide Accommodation assistance at discounted rates close to the Conference Venue.
-- To book a Hotel you can fill our [accommodation booking form](https://bit.ly/pycon-india-2023-accommodation).
-You can find the Hotels Prices and their proximity to the Conference venue in the form.
-Once you fill the form you will be contacted by the vendor regarding further steps to confirm your booking.
+- To book a Hotel you can fill out the [accommodation booking form](https://bit.ly/pycon-india-2023-accommodation) shared by the vendor.
+You can find the Hotel Prices and their proximity to the Conference venue in the form.
+Once you fill out the form you will be contacted by the vendor regarding further steps to confirm your booking.